SciSpark/SciSpark/README.md

 #API
 SciSpark documentation can be found at https://scispark.jpl.nasa.gov/api/

+#SciSpark notebooks
+SciSpark frontend interface leverages notebook software and is built on Apache Zeppelin.
+Examples of notebooks leveraging the SciSpark API and furnished with visualizations of the data analyzed can be found [here](https://github.com/SciSpark/scispark_zeppelin_notebooks).

 #Grab em' Tag em' Graph em' : An Automated Search for Mesoscale Convective Complexes

 The initial application of SciSpark is to scale the Grab em' Tag em' Graph em' algorithm.